tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 Reports SHOULD identify Tests to consumers of those reports using at least the Label (`rdfs:label`) for the Test class (e.g., "VALIDATION_COUNTRY_FOUND" for [VALIDATION_COUNTRY_FOUND](../../terms/bdqtest/index.md#VALIDATION_COUNTRY_FOUND)).

-Reports MAY describe Tests to consumers of those reports using the Description (`rdfs:comment`) for the Test class (e.g., "Does the value of dwc:country occur in the bdq:sourceAuthority?" for [VALIDATION_COUNTRY_FOUND](../../terms/bdqtest/index.md#VALIDATION_COUNTRY_FOUND)).
+Reports MAY describe Tests to consumers of those reports using the Description (`rdfs:comment`) for the Test class (e.g., "Does the value of dwc:country occur in the bdqval:sourceAuthority?" for [VALIDATION_COUNTRY_FOUND](../../terms/bdqtest/index.md#VALIDATION_COUNTRY_FOUND)).

 #### 7.1.2 Information Elements Acted Upon and Consulted in Results (normative)